A Commitment to Accessibility:

 The Accessibility Task Force

-The committee learned that at least 70 adult members of our church family have known disabilities.
+The committee learned that at least 70 adult members of Westminster’s church family have known disabilities.
 Many members may have chronic conditions not identified in the areas of mobility or visual impairment.
-For example, our census report of people with disabilities indicated six people with visual impairment or blindness when the actual number may be greater.
-In addition, with the advancing age of the “Baby Boomers”, it is anticipated that the number of older people with vision loss or decreased mobility will greatly increase in the coming years and they will have significant difficulty accessing print, traveling inside and outside of facilities safely and independently.
+The census report of people with disabilities indicated six people with visual impairment or blindness when the actual number may be greater.
+In addition, with the advancing age of the “Baby Boomers,” it is anticipated that the number of older people with vision loss or decreased mobility will increase in the coming years and they will have significant difficulty accessing print, traveling inside and outside of facilities safely and independently.